itis2010me/CSE230MM/README.md

   Could be seperate game screens and state variables that the system keeps track of, or having the game settings in a seperate readable file outside.

 ## Property Based Testing
-- Our game logic has three simple properties that can be tested with `QuickCheck`.
+- Our game logic has below simple properties that can be tested with `QuickCheck`.
   - No judgement should produce `[R,R,R,W]` as a result.
   - For combinations without duplicate pegs, the minimum result should be `[W,W]`
     - Check for `[]` and `[W]`.
+  - Number of red pins should match number of color correct pegs placed at correct positions.
+  - All judgements should be of size 4.
+  - AI's search space should be strickly reduced at each iteration.

+Quickcheck of randomly generated 10000 tests, even though there are only 1296 possible color combinations(with duplicate).

 Result:
 ```haskell